NewPath-Consulting/wap-addon-member-directory/README.md

 # WAP Member Directory Addon
-This plugin contains a member directory block (`wa-contacts`) and a member profile block (`wa-profile`).
+This plugin contains a member directory block (`wa-contacts`) which displays many member profiles with search options and a member profile block (`wa-profile`) which displays a single member profile each with customizable fields.
 The code for each block resides in respective folders in `blocks/`.

 # Installation
-To install this add on you must have installed [Wild Apricot Press](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md) ahead of time.
-You also will need to use a license key to add this add on.
-License keys can be obtained on the [NewPath website](https://newpathconsulting.com/wawp).
+To install this add on you must have installed [Wild Apricot Press] (https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md ahead of time.
+You also will need to obtain a license key on the [NewPath website](https://newpathconsulting.com/wawp) license key to use this add on.

 The addon zip archive can be installed using Plugins -> Add New.
-Once installed, you should go to the [WAP License Key screen](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md#licensing-wawp) to add your WAP license key.
-Free addons like Member Directory use the same license key as WAP.
+Once installed, go to the [WAP License Key screen](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md#licensing-wawp) (WAP Settings > Licensing) to add your WAP license key.
+Free add ons like Member Directory use the same license key as the core WAP plugin.

 # Usage

 ## Using the block in the block editor

 The WAP membership directory block is accessed in the block editor like any other block.
-You can also use a [slash (/) command](https://wordpress.org/support/article/adding-a-new-block/#slash-command) when youre in a block.
+You can also use a [slash (/) command](https://wordpress.org/support/article/adding-a-new-block/#slash-command) when you're in a block.
 Type / when in a block and type 'wa' or 'wild apricot' and the relevenat blocks will appear.

 <img width="207" alt="add profile block" src="https://user-images.githubusercontent.com/458134/131161812-ebc09bed-c157-4550-8cd4-170a482c96b3.png">